 Gestational Surrogacy is permitted by Utah Code Ann. § 78B-15-801 (2008), which permits Gestational Surrogacy for married Intended Parents.
+In 2020, § 788-803 was amended to clarify that same-sex married couples are covered by the statute permitting Gestational Surrogacy.
 Under the statute, qualified Intended Parents file with a court to have their Gestational Surrogacy agreement validated pre-birth.
 Then, post-birth, the court will order Vital Records to issue the birth certificate with the Intended Parents’ names.

 PRE-BIRTH PARENTAGE ORDERS

 Can both Intended Parents be declared the legal parents in a pre-birth order if at least one parent is genetically related to the child?

 - Married heterosexual couple using own egg and own sperm: Yes

 - Married heterosexual couple using an egg donor or sperm donor: Yes